 The show in general seems to be this amongst the MCU, with some liking everything about it, some liking it as a show on its own merits but a sub-par offering when compared to the rest of the MCU, and some who basically hate it.

-The reveal that Ward is a HYDRA agent in "Turn, Turn, Turn."
+The reveal that Ward is a Hydra agent in "Turn, Turn, Turn."
 Some fans think this development makes the character more interesting and shows that the showrunners are willing to take risks.
-Others think it is a random twist that wasn't properly built up in previous episodes.
+Others think it's a Shocking Swerve that wasn't properly built up in previous episodes.
+Also, some fans are hoping he'll be redeemed while others are hoping he remains a villain.

-Fandom Rivalry: One seems to be emerging with Arrow, which can easily be summed up as "Marvel vs. DC: Live-Action TV Edition".
+Fandom Rivalry: One with Arrow, which can easily be summed up as "Marvel vs. DC: Live-Action TV Edition".

 "Tahiti.
 It's a magical place."
 Now that we've seen what those magical memories were implanted to cover up.